Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 | Customization | Templates, branding | Episode-type classification + framework matching |

-| Best for | YouTubers, TikTokers, volume content | VC podcasts, B2B interview shows |
+| Best for | YouTubers, TikTokers, volume content | Business podcasts (founders, investors, operators) |

 Opus Clip's scoring model was trained on signals that predict performance on TikTok, Instagram Reels, and YouTube Shorts.
 Those signals include vocal energy, emotional intensity, pacing variation, and visual dynamism.
 The algorithm is optimizing for one thing: maximum attention from a general audience.

-- Counterintuitive takes — "We stopped doing references on founders and our hit rate went up"
+- Counterintuitive takes.
+"We stopped doing references on founders and our hit rate went up."

-- Hard-won lessons — "I lost $40M on that deal and here's what I missed"
+- Hard-won lessons.
+"I lost $40M on that deal and here's what I missed."

-- Market predictions — "In 3 years, half of Series A rounds won't have a lead investor"
+- Market predictions.
+"In 3 years, half of Series A rounds won't have a lead investor."

-- Tactical playbooks — specific, actionable frameworks that practitioners can steal and use immediately
+- Tactical playbooks.
+Specific, actionable frameworks that practitioners can steal and use immediately.

-3. No Editorial Rationale
+2. No Editorial Rationale

 Clypt provides three layers of context for every clip: